Doctor Who series 11: Filming

 Pre-production for the eleventh series began in late October 2017.
 Filming officially began on 31 October 2017, and concluded on 3 August 2018.
 Jamie Childs directed the first and ninth episode of the series in the opening production block, having directed Whittaker's introduction video as the Thirteenth Doctor.
 Sallie Aprahamian directed the third filming block, consisting of two episodes.

 The eleventh series was shot using Cooke and Angénieux anamorphic lenses for the first time in the series' history, a creative decision made in order to make the show look more cinematic.

 In November 2017, the production team visited parts of Sheffield, where they filmed a majority of "The Woman Who Fell To Earth".
 In January 2018, the cast and crew flew abroad to Cape Town, South Africa, where they filmed the exterior shots for the second episode, "The Ghost Monument".
 This was the first time that Doctor Who filmed there.
 In the same production block, the third episode, "Rosa", was also filmed in South Africa.
 In February 2018, the production team returned to Sheffield where they filmed parts of "Arachnids in the UK".
 The exterior of the Park Hill estate, Sheffield, was used prominently in the filming.
 In March 2018, the production team travelled to Gosport, where they filmed parts of "The Witchfinders".
 Australian director Jennifer Perrott visited the UK to film the fifth episode, "The Tsuranga Conundrum", along with the seventh episode "Kerblam!".
 The sixth episode, "Demons of the Punjab", was filmed in the Province of Granada, Spain.

 A New Year's Day special episode, "Resolution", was filmed in 2018 in lieu of the traditional annual Christmas special.

 Production blocks were arranged as follows:

+Leak

+A source that was linked to the social media platform Tapatalk, leaked unauthorized scenes and footage from the series to numerous websites and fan-based entities.
+The leaked details were revealed on 26 June 2018, prompting mixed results from fans of the series, especially with the spoilers from the series' future episodes.
+On 2 July, the BBC, through the representation of an American law firm, filed federal court papers in California and ordered a subpoena.

+It asked the United States Federal Court to compel Tapatalk to disclose records that could identify the source of the leak.